Three clients. Three conditions. All different. All connected.

 A chain reaction of events.
 When you eat the kind of foods that your gut can’t fully digest, the barrier is weakened.
 Too much of the bad stuff – including food additives and intolerances, sugar, and antibiotics – can cause an imbalance in the microbiome, and/or destroy the gut lining to cause a ‘leaky gut’.
 The once-tight gut junctions become loose enough for larger food particles, toxins from bad bacteria and yeast, and environmental toxins to easily pass into the bloodstream.

-As a result, the immune system and the inflammatory cascade is triggered.
-Depending on your genetics or your unique weaknesses, you’ll experience uncomfortable symptoms and inflammation.
+As a result, the immune system and the inflammatory response is triggered.
+Depending on your genetics, you’ll experience uncomfortable symptoms and inflammation.

 Leaky gut and food intolerance

 Bad diet and specific food intolerances can aggravate the gut.
 Gluten intolerance, in particular, is often linked to leaky gut.
-In Susan’s case, it was an intolerance to dairy and candida overgrowth that manifested in chronic acne.
-Eliminating dairy from her diet helped put an end to her stubborn breakouts.
+In Susan’s case, it was an intolerance to dairy and candida overgrowth that manifested in chronic breakouts.
+Eliminating dairy from her diet helped put an end to her spots.

-Dr Benita Perch, Naturopath and IMI’s Managing Director comments, “The inflammation resulting from leaky gut is an underlying cause of many chronic health conditions including skin complaints, bloating, allergies, autoimmune diseases, and depression.
-We’ve observed symptoms of depression in clients who are gluten intolerance, for example.”
+Dr Benita Perch, Naturopath and IMI’s Managing Director comments, “The inflammation resulting from leaky gut is an underlying cause of many chronic health conditions including skin complaints, bloating, autoimmune conditions, and depression.
+We’ve observed symptoms of depression in clients who are gluten intolerant, for example.”

 Issues in gut motility or even a bout of food poisoning can cause bacteria that mostly reside in the large intestine (the colon) to travel in droves to the small intestine.

 This is called SIBO (Small Intestine Bacterial Overgrowth) – the condition that caused Michael’s debilitating symptoms.
-Flatulence, bloating, constipation, diarrhea and IBS (Irritable Bowel Sydrome) can all be caused by SIBO.
-In fact, studies show that at least half of IBS sufferers have SIBO.
+Flatulence, bloating, constipation, diarrhea and abdominal pain can all be caused by SIBO.

 Large Intestinal Dysbiosis